AElMehdi/live-lokator/README.md

 # live-lokator
-A repo to explore the world of Kafka and real time/stream data applications
+A repo to explore the fabulous world of Kafka and real time/stream data applications